MV Coral Expeditions I

 Review of MV Coral Expeditions I

-The 1988-built MV Coral Expeditions 1 cruise ship (fka "Coral Princess I") is a catamaran deployed in the Great Barrier Reef (Coral Sea, Australia).
-The Australia-built ship was purposely designed with a small size (draft of only 2.5 m / 8 ft), enabling access to the UNESCO-listed reef regions.
+The 1988-built MV Coral Expeditions 1 (formerly “Coral Princess I”) is a catamaran deployed on the Great Barrier Reef (Coral Sea, Australia).
+Purpose-built in Australia with a shallow draft of just 2.5 m (8 ft), the vessel can access remote UNESCO-listed reef areas.

-Until 2025, Coral Expeditions 1 was exclusively chartered to the Australia-based company and travel brand Coral Expeditions.
-Itineraries featured coastal navigation around deserted islands and pristine reefs beyond the reach of day-trippers and larger ships.
-The company's Great Barrier Reef itineraries departed from the Queensland homeports Darwin to Cairns, each offering a snapshot of the diverse ecosystem of the unique marine park.
+Until 2025, Coral Expeditions 1 was exclusively chartered to the Australia-based brand Coral Expeditions.
+Her itineraries featured coastal navigation around deserted islands and pristine reefs inaccessible to day-trippers and larger ships.
+The company’s Great Barrier Reef voyages operated between the Queensland homeports of Darwin and Cairns, offering an in-depth exploration of the marine park’s diverse ecosystems.

 MV Coral Expeditions I cruise ship

-Coral Expeditions (fka Coral Princess Cruises/fleet) was established in 1984 by Captain Tony Briggs.
-His first ship was an ex-World War II Fairmile-class submarine chaser.
-The vessel was converted to carry up to 24 passengers on short overnight trips to the Great Barrier Reef from the company's base in Cairns.
-All Coral Expeditions' ships are Australia-flagged, Australia-based, and employ all-Australian crew, which makes them one of the several truly Australian cruise companies.
-Coral Expeditions' field of operation includes New Zealand, Papua New Guinea, Kimberley and Northern Australia, Tasmania and the South Pacific.
+Coral Expeditions (formerly Coral Princess Cruises / fleet) was founded in 1984 by Captain Tony Briggs.
+The company’s first vessel was an ex–World War II Fairmile-class submarine chaser converted to accommodate 24 passengers on short overnight Great Barrier Reef trips from Cairns.
+All Coral Expeditions ships are Australia-flagged, Australia-based and crewed by Australians, making the line one of the few truly Australian cruise operators.
+Its deployment covers New Zealand, Papua New Guinea, the Kimberley and Northern Australia, Tasmania and South Pacific destinations.

-On December 15, 2014, Tony Briggs (Coral Princess Cruises Pty Ltd's Founder and Managing Director) announced that the Singapore-based Kallang Capital Holdings (part of PrimePartners Group Pte Ltd) had acquired a majority stake in the company.
+On December 15, 2014, Tony Briggs (Founder and Managing Director of Coral Princess Cruises Pty Ltd) announced that the Singapore-based Kallang Capital Holdings (part of PrimePartners Group Pte Ltd) had acquired a majority stake in the company.

-In 2025, the ownership changed as Kallang Capital Holdings sold the vessel to Respond Global (Noosaville QLD-based company that specializes in providing health crisis and disaster management preparedness and response solutions.
+In 2025, ownership changed again when Kallang Capital Holdings sold the vessel to Respond Global, a Noosaville QLD-based organization specializing in health crisis and disaster-management preparedness and response solutions.

 Shipboard facilities